A quiet cemetery preserves centuries of history in Otterville, Ontario and has a very special connection to the Underground Railroad in Canada.

 Otterville is a tiny village in the southern Ontario district of Oxford County - a village whose small size conceals a huge amount of history.

-Among the diverse settlers of Oxford County were a large group of Quakers.
+Among the diverse settlers of Oxford County, Ontario, were a large group of Quakers.
 Quakers, in both Canada and the United States, played an important role in the Underground Railroad, helping to bring enslaved African Americans to areas of greater freedom.

 In 1829, just 22 years after Otterville was first settled, Quakers were actively encouraging newly arrived former slaves, as well as free African American families, to settle in the area and take advantage of the fertile land that was proving so prosperous.
 The newly settled community thrived and founded the African Methodist Episcopal Church in 1856, which served residents for over 30 years.

 Today, Otterville is a smaller, quieter village that seems quite removed from it's early years as an agricultural boom town.
 But thanks to the tireless work of local individuals and organizations like the South Norwich Historical Society, the cemetery has been preserved and restored, one of the few Underground Railroad cemeteries in Ontario to survive to the present day.

 Visiting a cemetery might seem like a very peculiar and even a bit of a morbid travel activity and, in theory, I somewhat agree.
 Who enjoys looking at gravestones?
 Turns out the answer is me!
 There's just something so intriguing about all the history represented and I find many cemeteries to be very peaceful environments.